-- 4. Information Meeting.
-If the University Conduct Officer or their designee believes after a review of the purported violations that the information has merit, the student will be issued written notice to attend a mandatory Information Meeting before the University Conduct Officer or their designee.
-At the Information Meeting, the University Conduct Officer or their designee will explain to the student the allegations, elements of due process that will be afforded and the student's resolution options. - 5.
-Exceptions to scheduling the hearing within the specified number of days may occur due to outside factors such as the availability of witnesses or the hearing panel members.
+- 4. Information Meeting Administrative Request to Appear.
+If the University Conduct Officer or their designee believes after a review of the purported violations that the information has merit, the student will be issued a-written Administrative Request to Appear at notice to attend an mandatory Information Meeting Briefing before the University Conduct Officer or their designee.
+The student is provided five (5) business days from the date of the Administrative Request to Appear to schedule an Information Briefing with the University Conduct Officer.
+At the Information Meeting Briefing, the University Conduct Officer or their designee will explain to the student the allegations, and elements of due process that will be afforded and the student's resolution options.
+The student will be provided with the opportunity to request an administrative hearing or informal disposition of the case. - 5.
+Exceptions to scheduling the hearing within the specified number of days may occur due to outside factors such as the availability of witnesses or the student-conducthearing panel members.
 It is the responsibility of the student to ensure that their written requests are timely received by the appropriate University official. - (c) Informal Disposition.
 In lieu of a hearing, the student shall have the option to request resolution of the matter by an appropriate and impartial official designated by the University.
-This opportunity will be provided to the student during the Information Meeting.
+This opportunity will be provided to the student during the Information BriefingMeeting.
 Please refer to University Regulation 2.012(22).